Joshua Kimmich underlines Bayern Munich leadership credentials | DW | 27.02.2022

 "We've had several moments when you had the feeling that this is it," Kimmich said.
 "We have to do our homework."

-Bayern's next assignment is hosting a dangerous Leverkusen side, with the second leg of the Red Bull Salzburg tie sanwiched between that and a trip to in-form Hoffenheim.
+Bayern's next assignment is hosting a dangerous Leverkusen side, with the second leg of the Red Bull Salzburg tie sandwiched between that and a trip to in-form Hoffenheim.